anerv/cycling_data_quality/README.md

 Furthermore we do not directly evaluate the positional accuracy of neither the OSM or the reference data - although a certain level of internal positional accuracy can be deduced from the feature matching.
 While some level of positional accuracy certainly is of importance, the internal structure and topology is of greater significance for the research questions we are working with.

 A final word of caution concerns the use of grid cells for computing local values for quality metrics.
-While this has the benefit of highlighting spatial variation in potential errors and density of mapped features, it also introduces the problem of the 'modifiable areal unit problem' - meaning that imposing artifical spatial boundaries on our data can distort the results and highlight or disguise patterns based on how we delimit the study area.
+While this has the benefit of highlighting spatial variation in potential errors and density of mapped features, it also introduces the problem of the 'modifiable areal unit problem' (MAUP) - meaning that imposing artifical spatial boundaries on our data can distort the results and highlight or disguise patterns based on how we delimit the study area.

 ---